hisubram/mobilefoundation/index.md

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
-{:screen:.screen}
+{:screen:  .screen}
-{:codeblock:.codeblock}
+{:codeblock:  .codeblock}
 {:tip: .tip}
 {:note: .note}

 # Getting started tutorial
 {: #gettingstartedtemplate}

-{{site.data.keyword.mobilefoundation_long}} expedites setting up an {{site.data.keyword.mfp_full}} environment using which you can develop, test, and operate enterprise mobile apps. {{site.data.keyword.mobilefoundation_short}} is available under the following different service plans: Developer, Professional Per Device, and Professional 1 Application.
+{{site.data.keyword.mobilefoundation_long}} expedites the setting up of an {{site.data.keyword.mfp_full}} environment using which you can develop, test, and run enterprise mobile apps. {{site.data.keyword.mobilefoundation_short}} offers the following different service plans: Developer, Professional Per Device, and Professional 1 Application.
-{:shortdesc}
+{: shortdesc}

-Using the Professional 1 Application plan a single application built on any or all of the supported operating platforms such as Android, iOS, Windows or mobile web, can be managed.
+Using the Professional 1 Application plan a single application built on any of the supported operating systems can be managed.
+The supported operating systems are Android, iOS, Windows or mobile Web.
 The Developer plan is best suited for development and test.
 You can review all the available plans [here](https://console.bluemix.net/catalog/services/mobile-foundation).

 This getting started tutorial enables you to create a {{site.data.keyword.mobilefoundation_short}} service instance using one of the supported plans.
-You can then register an application, download and edit the application, deploy an adapter and finally test the application.
+You can then register an application.
+Download and edit the registered application, deploy an adapter and finally test the application.

 ## Before you begin
 {: #prereqs}

-You will need a {{site.data.keyword.Bluemix}} account and an instance of the {{site.data.keyword.mobilefoundation_short}} service.
+You'll need a {{site.data.keyword.Bluemix}} account and an instance of the {{site.data.keyword.mobilefoundation_short}} service.

 ## Step 1: Create an instance of {{site.data.keyword.mobilefoundation_short}} service
 {: #step1create}

-1. In the {{site.data.keyword.Bluemix_notm}} **Catalog**, select [**{{site.data.keyword.mobilefoundation_short}}**](https://console.bluemix.net/catalog/services/mobile-foundation).
+1. In the {{site.data.keyword.Bluemix_notm}} **catalog**, select [**{{site.data.keyword.mobilefoundation_short}}**](https://{domainName}/catalog/services/mobile-foundation).
 The service configuration screen opens.
 2. Give your service instance a name, or use the preset name.
 3. Choose the region, organization and space where you would want to create the service instance.
 4. Select your **Pricing Plan** and click **Create**.